 - a.
-An LEA must ensure that each paraprofessional who is hired by the LEA after January 8, 2002 and who works in a program supported with Title I, Part A funds meets specific qualification requirements.
-Paraprofessionals who work in a program supported with Title I, Part A funds and who were hired by an LEA prior to January 8, 2002, had to meet these requirements by the end of the 2005-2006 school year.
+An LEA must ensure that each paraprofessional who is hired by the LEA and who works in a program supported with Title I, Part A funds meets specific qualification requirements.
 The term "paraprofessional" means an individual who provides instructional support; it does not include individuals who have only non-instructional duties (such as providing technical support for computers, providing personal care services, or performing clerical duties).
 A paraprofessional works in a program supported with Title I, Part A funds if the paraprofessional is paid with Title I, Part A funds in a Title I, Part A targeted assistance school or works as a paraprofessional in a schoolwide program school. - b.
-A paraprofessional must hold a high-school diploma or its recognized equivalent and meet one of the following requirements: - (1) Have completed at least 2 years of study at an institution of higher education. - (2) Have obtained an associate's or higher degree. - (3) Have met a rigorous standard of quality, and can demonstrate through a formal State or local academic assessment knowledge of, and the ability to assist in instructing, reading/language arts, writing, and mathematics, or reading readiness, writing readiness, and mathematics readiness.
+A paraprofessional must hold a high-school diploma or its recognized equivalent and meet one of the following requirements: - (1) Have completed at least 2 years of study at an institution of higher education. - (2) Have obtained an associate's or higher degree. - (3) Have met a rigorous standard of quality, and can demonstrate through a formal State or local academic assessment knowledge of, and the ability to assist in instructing, reading/language arts, writing, and mathematics, or reading readiness, writing readiness, and mathematics readiness. - c.

-c.
 A paraprofessional who is proficient in English and a language other than English and acts as a translator or who has duties that consist solely of conducting parental involvement activities need only have a high-school diploma or its recognized equivalent.